slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
 We learn so little from peace."
 -- Chuck Palahniuk*

+> *"There is no failure, only feedback." (...)
+"Most of our suffering comes from avoidance."
+-- Naval Ravikant*

+> *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
+-- Thomas Beshere, Jr.*

 ### On regrets